NBA Rumors: P.J. Tucker Confident About Rockets’ Chances In 2018-19 Season, ‘Nobody Can Beat Us’

 — The Rockets Wire (@TheRocketsWire) April 2, 2019

-Austin Rivers and Kenneth Faried proved to be valuable backups to Chris Paul and Clint Capela, who both missed some games in the 2018-19 NBA season due to injury.
-Like P.J.
-Tucker, Rivers also thinks that the Rockets are capable of beating the Warriors and any powerhouse teams in the league in a best-of-seven series if they show the same intensity in the NBA Playoffs 2019.
+Rivers and Faried proved to be valuable backups to Chris Paul and Clint Capela, who both missed some games in the 2018-19 NBA season due to injury.
+Like Tucker, Rivers also thinks that the Rockets are capable of beating the Warriors and any powerhouse teams in the league in a best-of-seven series if they show the same intensity in the 2019 NBA playoffs.

 “I really think we’re starting to peak at a good time going into the playoffs,” Rivers said.
 “If we can keep this up, like I said earlier and people made a big deal of it, but I think if we continue to defend like this and play like this, I really think we can do something special.”

 Before talking about a potential rematch against the Warriors in the Western Conference Finals, the Rockets should first focus on the remaining games in the regular season.
-The Rockets have a chance of improving their standings in their last three games which will determine who they will face in the first round of the NBA Playoffs 2019.
+The Rockets have a chance of improving their standings in their last three games, which will determine who they will face in the first round of the NBA Playoffs 2019.